normandy14/normandy14.github.io/index.md

 ### Why Me

-Software developer with background in economics and startups focused on creating business value, with focus on creating web applications to increase customer sales and customer retention.
+I'm a Software developer with a background in economics and startups.
+I focus on creating business value.
+I create web apps to increase customer engagement.

-Minimize risk by using simple tech stacks, and by collaborating with shareholder(s) with iterative milestones.
+### Meat and Potatoes

+I write good software.
+Good software uses modern technologies.
+It is well-supported and robust.
+It is modular and extendible.

+I'm well-versed in computer science theory and software engineering fundamentals.
+I have 3 years in applied software development experience.
+I've built alot of software!
+I'm a proactive in keeping up with the latest software development trends.

+### Cool Things I Do

+[Business Description] + [Tech Description]

 ```markdown
 Syntax highlighted code block